microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ### Step 2: Create client secrets or certificates

-Now that your app is registered, proceed to **Manage > Certificates & secrets**.
+Now that your app is registered, expand **Manage** on the left of the Azure portal, then select **Certificates & secrets**.
 Here, you can create a client secret or upload a certificate, depending on your authentication needs:

 For a client secret, select **New client secret**, add a description, and select **Add** to save.
 Make sure to copy and securely store the secret value, as required for authentication.